IYuriev/SelfAssessment/Skills/JavaScript.md

   - for..in 🖐️ used
   - for..of 🖐️ used
   - for await 👂 heard
-  - throw 👂 heard
+  - throw 🖐️ used
   - break 🖐️ used
   - continue 🖐️ used
   - import 🖐️ used
   - export 🖐️ used
   - label 👂 heard
-  - try..catch 👂 heard
+  - try..catch 🖐️ used
   - switch 🖐️ used
   - class 🖐️ used
-  - new Error 👂 heard
+  - new Error 🖐️ used
   - with 👂 heard
 - Functions
   - function declaration 🖐️ used